 These apply to GT, IB, SF and RS Cups.
 This means that if you run too fast a time penalty is applied for each lap.
 Drivers who break out regularly will be required to move to the next fastest class.

 Use the breakout time like this: if you do a time that is equal to or faster than the breakout time listed, time penalties will be applied to your time.
 It means you are competitive enough to consider moving up to the next class.

 Note: New Class Splits For 2018

-In order to provide entrants with more opportunity to win in highly popular and competitive classes, GT and SF Cups have now been split by breakout times, into GT-A, GT-B, SF-A and SF-B respectively.
+GT Cup has now been split by breakout times, into GT-A, and GT-B respectively.
 Drivers will now nominate whether they are competing for ‘A’ or ‘B’ class points, and new breakout times have been added to show the separation for each sub-class.
 Competitors will accumulate points according to their respective sub-class.
 The highest points scorer in each sub-class will win the trophy for their sub-class, and the highest overall points scorer will win the class trophy outright.

-For Example: if the SF-B winner happens to be most consistent with the most SF points total, then that driver will win the SF Cup outright as well as their sub-class.
+For Example: if the GT-B winner happens to be most consistent with the most GT points total, then that driver will win the GT Cup outright as well as their sub-class.